rsinghlab/GC-MERGE/README.md

 <img src="https://github.com/rsinghlab/GC-MERGE/blob/main/assets/model_summary_g2.png" s=400>

 GC-MERGE is a Python tool that implements a graph convolutional neural network framework to integrate spatial genomic information together with histone modification data to predict gene expression.
-The methodology for this tool is detailed in the pre-print: "Integrating long-range regulatory interactions to predict gene expression using graph convolutional neural networks" (https://www.biorxiv.org/content/10.1101/2020.11.23.394478v3).
+The methodology for this tool is detailed in our paper, "Integrating long-range regulatory interactions to predict gene expression using graph convolutional neural networks," published in the Journal of Computational Biology (https://www.liebertpub.com/doi/10.1089/cmb.2021.0316?url_ver=Z39.88-2003&rfr_id=ori%3Arid%3Acrossref.org&rfr_dat=cr_pub++0pubmed).

 In this repository, we provide four programs as well as example datasets for three cell lines (E116/GM1287, E123/K562, and E122/HUVEC).
 The first program is a preparatory script (process_inputs_.py) to process the raw data into a form that can be used by the second program.
 The second program is the main program (run_models_.py), which also calls on two more auxiliary programs (model_classes_.py and sage_conv_cat_.py).
 Please see the code documentation within each program for additional details.